sagefy/sagefy/docs/Ideas.md

 - The user can only be presented one card at a time.
 - The user only works on one unit at a time.
-- When the learner must make a choice about which set or unit to pursue, the learner is only presented with the choice.
+- When the learner must make a choice about which subject or unit to pursue, the learner is only presented with the choice.
 - A contributor can only change one entity at a time.

 2) Keep Organized